HomeAnswers

-What Are the Oldest Copies of the Bible?
+What Is the Oldest Bible in the World?
+(Oldest Copies of the Bible)

 what are the oldest copies of the bible

-The Bible has been considered for centuries a cornerstone of religious faith for many.
-While its contents are continuously debated, it still remains as possibly the most important work of humanity ever produced.
-The Bible, which is the name for the collection of the scriptures considered holy by Christians, is separated into two parts – the Old Testament (with 39 books) and the New Testament (with 27 books).
-While there is additional material debated upon as to whether or not it should be included, there are 66 books of the Bible that most Christians agree are canon (accepted as genuine).
-While no manuscripts of any books written in the hand of the author exist, there are copies of the books that date to within just a few generations of their original writing.
+For millennia, the Bible has been considered a cornerstone of religious faith for many.
+While its contents are continuously debated, it remains one of humanity’s most important written works.
+The Bible, which is the name for the collection of scriptures considered holy by Christians, is divided into two parts: the Old Testament (comprising 39 books) and the New Testament (comprising 27 books).
+While there is additional material that some argue should be included in the biblical canon, there are 66 books of the Bible that most Christians accept as genuine.

 The Codex Sinaiticus oldest bible